Sixth Hole Spot, Kailua Kona

 Palm Beach is a beach-side suburb in northern Sydney, at about 41 km/25 mi in the north of Sydney's CBD (Central Business District).
 It is considered to be the jewel of Sydney's northern peninsula, that offers a plethora of activities, such as surfing, fishing, diving and sailing.
 A beautiful beach holiday location that provides with many accommodation options, stylish cafes and good restaurants.

-La Perouse is a suburb of Sydney, at about 16 km/ 9 mi in the south-east of Sydney's CBD (Central Business District).
-La Perouse is a historical place where colonial and French traditions prevail in particular.
+Warriewood is a suburb in northern Sydney, at about 26 km/16 mi in the north of Sydney's CBD (Central Business District).